Why do you produce alternative porn?

+Sometimes people describe my work as ‘porn for women’ but it’s much more than that.
 My target audiences are women, men, and couples who know what they want and are erotic connoisseurs.
-They want innovative and luxurious erotica, not assembly-line porn.
+They want innovative and luxurious erotica, which shows real-life sex and passion – not assembly-line porn.

 What makes your content different from other porn?

 Most porn is made by men for men.
-My films are based on my own and other women’s fantasies, which tend to be very different from straight male fantasies.
+I make alternative porn based on my own and other women’s fantasies, which tend to be very different from straight male fantasies.
 If I shoot a threesome, I show two guys going down on a woman rather than two girls giving the guy head.
 If I show solo masturbation, a hot guy does it, rather than a girl with a toy.
 I focus on female pleasure and men as sex objects.
-I am part of a revolution of showing sex from a female perspective and creating a pin-up culture for women—because women are voyeurs, too.
+I am part of a revolution of ‘female gaze’ porn – showing sex from a female perspective and creating a pin-up culture for women – because women are voyeurs, too.

 I spend a lot of time and money on my shoots and post-production as I enjoy blurring the boundaries between art and porn.

-My performers are amateurs rather than professional porn stars, so the chemistry and intimacy you see on film is real.
-I like to shoot with women and men who are individuals and have bodies of various shapes and sizes and have not been surgically enhanced.
+My performers are amateurs rather than professional porn stars, and they are sometimes real-life couples, so the chemistry and intimacy you see on film is real.
+I want to make diverse porn, so I like to shoot with women and men who are individuals and have bodies of various shapes and sizes and have not been surgically enhanced.

-Why do you show masturbating and bisexual men?
+Why do you show men masturbating and bisexual men?

-It is incredibly liberating and exciting to sit back and watch an attractive guy play with himself.
+It is incredibly liberating and exciting to sit back and watch an attractive guy masturbating.
 This is something that mainstream porn done by straight men would never feature.
 Male bisexuality is also a huge taboo in mainstream porn.
-The assumption is that every women is by default ‘bi’ and all men are ultra-straight ‘real men’.
+The assumption is that every woman is by default ‘bi’ and all men are ultra-straight ‘real men’.
 This limits men’s variety of sexual experiences and robs the female audience of a really important viewing pleasure.

 Is there anything you don’t show?